labordynamicsinstitute/ldilab-manual/11-04-parta.md

   - [ ] `DATA PROVENANCE` Where, specifically, are you accessing the data?
 Typically you can write here "`openICPSR`",  but it may also be a user-provided URL or DOI, or a different source
     - if the data is in multiple places, enter "Multiple" here, and record the details in the REPLICATION.md

-You can now proceed to change the status to `Write Preliminary Report`.
+You can now proceed to change the status to `Preliminary Report complete`.
 You will be asked to provide additional information:

   - [ ] `DATASETSINCLUDED` Are all datasets included as part of the replication package (on openICPSR or, if not using openICPSR, on the other repository)?
   - [ ] `DATAAVAILABILITYACESS` Do the data require users to apply for access, purchase, or otherwise sign or enter into agreements to access the data?
 This could be a license agreement, or even a click-through acknowledgement.
 (This should be mentioned in the Readme PDF or in the article)